srijan-paul/Mooncake-programming-language/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project :cake:
+## About The Project

 [![Product Name Screen Shot][product-screenshot]]

-Mooncake is a programming language written in javascript.
+Mooncake :cake: is a compact compile-to-JS programming language written in javascript.
 It has a hand written Lexer and Parser.
 And it compiles to javascript with the help of hand written transpiler.
-The goal was to learn the craft of generating ASTs from code.
+The goal was to learn the craft of generating ASTs from lexemes all the while creating a programming language with all the features one would expect in place.
 I hope to implement a (slower) tree walk Interpreter soon enough.

 ### Built With
-Mooncake is writte in ES6 javascript.  you will need node js to run and execute it in the terminal.
+Mooncake is writte in javascript(ES6).  you will need NodeJS to run and execute it in the terminal.
 A browser version will be added soon.

 <!-- GETTING STARTED -->